[DSI Logo] Design Systems, Inc.

 What about printers?

 Up to 16 spooled printers can be simultaneously made available to each application.
 Spooled reports are managed by a central Spool Queue which assigns priorities and forms available to each printer.
 Individual remote terminals can feature slaved printers.
 In addition printer output can also be directed to printers on Windows Client machines.
+Many applications make use of the flexible output which may be routed to consoles, remote devices and to disk storage.
+Output can be displayed as PDF documents.

 How about security?